zilizii/RTC_MS/README.md

 See the Getting Started Guide for full steps to configure and use ESP-IDF to build projects.

+### UART Commands

+S+epoch set the epoch of the RTC module.
+For ex.: https://www.epochconverter.com/ can be used.
+Check the time zone as well.

 ## Example Output

 ```